 We prove that $X_\alpha$ is not only hyperbolic, but in fact a quasi-tree.
 Combining this with results on hierarchical hyperbolicity from the literature produces several additional properties of $E_\alpha$.

-\begin{thm} The graph $X_\alpha$ is quasi-isometric to a tree and the group $E_\alpha$ has the following properties. \begin{itemize} \item $E_\alpha$ acts acylindrically on $X_\alpha$ and this action is largest in the sense of \emph{\cite{ABO_largest_action}}. \item A subgroup $H <E_\alpha$ is stable if and only if the orbit map of $H$ in $X_\alpha$ is a quasi-isometric embedding.
+\begin{thm} The graph $X_\alpha$ is uniformly quasi-isometric to a tree and the group $E_\alpha$ has the following properties. \begin{itemize} \item $E_\alpha$ acts acylindrically on $X_\alpha$ and this action is largest in the sense of \emph{\cite{ABO_largest_action}}. \item A subgroup $H <E_\alpha$ is stable if and only if the orbit map of $H$ in $X_\alpha$ is a quasi-isometric embedding.
 In particular, every stable subgroup of $E_\alpha$ is virtually free. \item The Morse boundary of $E_\alpha$ is an $\omega$-Cantor space. \end{itemize} \end{thm}

 The proof that the Morse boundary of $E_\alpha$ is an $\omega$-Cantor space uses a technique developed by Charney, Cordes, and Sisto \cite{CCS_omega_Morse_boundary}.
-In the appendix, we workout this application not just for $E_\alpha$, but for all hierarchically hyperbolic groups whose largest acylindrical action on a hyperbolic space is on a quasi-tree.
+In the appendix, we work out this application not just for $E_\alpha$, but for all hierarchically hyperbolic groups whose largest acylindrical action on a hyperbolic space is on a quasi-tree.